Asher Opoku-Fordjour

 Asher Opoku-Fordjour (born 16 July 2004) is an English professional rugby union player who plays as a prop forward for Premiership club Sale Sharks and the England national team.

 Early life

-Born in Coventry, the youngest of four brothers, Opoku-Fordjour moved when he was 16 years old to Oxford, where he attended City of Oxford College.
+Born in Coventry, the youngest of six brothers, Opoku-Fordjour moved when he was 16 years old to Oxford, where he attended City of Oxford College.
 Opoku-Fordjour had started playing rugby union at 10 years of age for Broadstreet Rugby Club and initially played on the wing, before moving to flanker, hooker, and then finally prop.
 He was released from the Worcester Warriors academy in his teens.

 Club career

 Opoku-Fordjour played rugby for Kenilworth RFC in Warwickshire and played for the academy side of Wasps RFC.
 However, after Wasps disbanded due to financial reasons, he joined Sale Sharks in November 2022.
 He played on loan in the National Rugby League with both Stourbridge and Sedgley Tigers during the 2022–23 season.

 Opoku-Fordjour made his debut for Sale in the Premiership Rugby Cup at the start of the 2023–24 season.
 He made his Rugby Premiership debut for Sale against Newcastle Falcons on 17 November 2023.
 Opoku-Fordjour was voted the RPA's 15 under 23 MVP of the month for December 2023.

 In December 2024, Opoku-Fordjour scored his first try for his club in the Premiership finding a gap next to a ruck to score under the posts against Leicester Tigers as Sale went on to win 39–25.
 In January 2025, he signed a new three-year deal with the club.
 He started his first playoff game in Sale's semi-final loss to Leicester Tigers at the end of the 2024-25 season.